Estuarine Fishing for Flounder and Kahawai at Riverton Aparima Near Invercargill

 Local Fish Species

-- Sea-run trout, averaging 2–3 kilos, thrive in the lower Aparima River and its estuary.
+• Sea-run trout, often weighing 2–3 kilos, are prevalent in the lower Aparima River and its estuary, as noted in regional guides.

-- The region also supports healthy stocks of paua and crayfish.
+• The region also boasts healthy stocks of paua and crayfish, contributing to the diversity of fishing opportunities.

 Popular Fishing Activities